Defining a spool

 3. Title Block - If Create Sheet(s) on Finish is enabled, the selected Title Block will be applied to all defined spools.

-4. Title Block Type - If applicable, this field is used to define the type of the selected title block family.
+4. Title Block Type - If applicable, this field defines the selected title block family type.

 5. Open Created Sheet(s) - if enabled, all created sheets will open after completing the session.

-NOTE: Spools may be defined and created at the same time, or they may be defined the created through the Prefab Manager.
+TIP: Spools may be defined and created simultaneously, or they may be defined through the Prefab Manager.

-Spool names may be automatically generated by utilizing the parameters of the elements contained within the spool.
+• Spool names may be automatically generated by utilizing the parameters of the elements contained within the spool.
 While users can specify a value to apply to defined spools, the Starting Spool Name dialog is also a menu containing Revit and eVolve parameters.
-The parameters may be appended or chained together to provide a more descriptive name.
+The parameters may be appended or chained together for a more descriptive name.

 The bolded value below will generate the following spool names